 • It is nearly impossible for a driver to enter a highway ramp going the wrong way.

 • According to a MoDOT survey, 97% of Springfield drivers feel safer when passing through the diverging diamond than they did when passing through the old intersection.
 What's more, the diverging diamond completely eliminated daily traffic jams that caused traffic to back up for over a mile, and collisions were reduced by 60%.
 (Another diverging diamond was subsequently built in Springfield at South National Avenue and James River Freeway.
 Now, you can also find the intersections in Branson, Kansas City and St Louis.)

 The new diverging diamond in Joplin would give drivers additional protection by doing away with the current cloverleaf design.
 In the current structure, vehicles that are slowing to exit on Range Line Road are forced to use the same lane as vehicles that are accelerating to merge onto I-44.

-The attorneys and staff at the law firm of Aaron Sachs and Associates are deeply committed to rebuilding efforts in the Joplin community.
+The attorneys and staff at the law firm of Aaron Sachs & Associates, P.C. are deeply committed to rebuilding efforts in the Joplin community.
 To learn more about the relief effort, click here.
 To view our public service announcement, click here.